TopherWin/compliance/README.md

 	    ├── about-the-ssp.md # you summary stuff
             └── *.png # the images for the SSP
 ├── node_modules/ # custom plugins for gitbook (WIP)
-    ├── *nodes
+    └──  *node_plugins* # such as JS Sequence diagrams - diagrams as code
 ├── opencontrol.yaml # The root file for Compliance-Masonry to pull in materials ├── script/ # the source for tests (BATS)
-    ├── bats_compliance.bats # the tests for Compliance-Masonry & Docker image
+    └── bats_compliance.bats # the tests for Compliance-Masonry & Docker image
 ```